ks982579/coding-challenges/aoc20231203/README.md

 All of this has lead me to the spooky [PhantomData](https://doc.rust-lang.org/core/marker/struct.PhantomData.html) for reference types stucts may be "tied" to.
 For what it is worth, the refactor for my idea of a generic number type would be a lot.
 So, that'll just be a constraint.

 In Rust, sometimes it is easier to create structures to reference as types than to build something adhoc.

+The end value of chopping the string ends up being doubly decreased, so you nearly add +2 to see the next character instead of +1.

+I also didn't notice that the numbers on the edge were being overlooked.
+That's poor testing on my part, should have tested the _edge_ cases, literally.

+Answer: 540,212

+### Part 2